The Olympus AF-10 & AF-10 Super Review – Good Budget Option?

 To load film use the switch on the side to open the back of the camera.
 Then place your film cartridge into the back of the camera and pull the film across to the spool.
 Once you’ve done that, close the door and you should hear the film winding on.
 If you don’t think it’s wound on, open the back and check, you should see that the film has started to wind around the spool.
 If it hasn’t, try again!

 Unloading film is completely automatic with this camera, you can’t manually rewind the film which is really annoying.
 So once you come to the end of your roll, the camera will automatically rewind itself.
 When it’s finished you can open the back up, don’t worry!
-There will be a small amount of film left out of the canister, that seems to happen with this camera.
+There will be a small amount of film left out of the canister, which seems to happen with this camera.

 If you’re a beginner to film photography then I made the perfect article to guide you through your early days of photography!